 figure shows the comparision of > 2 MeV electron flux measured

-by GOES-11 and forecast results using real-time data from ACE as
+by GOES-11 and forecast results using real-time data from DSCOVR as

 the only input for the standard radial diffusion equation.
 The

 radial diffusion equation is solved after making the diffusion

 coefficient a function of the solar wind velocity and

 interplanetary magnetic field with appropriate boundary conditions.

 The solar wind velocity is the most important parameter in the

 variation of relativistic electron fluxes at geostationary orbit.